A craving-worthy green garlic recipe

 Linguine, also called linguini, is a kind of long pasta noodle.
 The name basically means “little tongues.”
 And while it looks nothing like a human tongue, it does bear resemblance to a flickering snake tongue.
 (This I associate with a certain sexiness in my pasta dish.)

-Fresh Linguine with Asparagus and Green Garlic
+Green Garlic Linguine with Asparagus

 - 1 lb pencil-thin asparagus trimmed